dart-lang/language/working/1426-extension-types/feature-specification-implements-rep.md

-When it is determined whether or not there is a compile-time error because _DV_ has multiple superinterfaces that have a member named `m`, an implicitly induced forwarder must be ignored (that is, we must check the conflict based on the forwardee).
+When it is determined whether or not there is a compile-time error because _DV_ has multiple superinterfaces that have a member named `m`, an implicitly induced forwarder must be ignored (that is, we must check the conflict based on the forwardee). *This means that `m` may resolve to the same non-inline instance member even though this occurs via two different implicitly induced forwarders.*

 A member of the interface of _DV_ which is obtained from `R1 ..
 Rk` is available for subtypes in the same manner as members obtained from other